Himanshi-meswal/txt2SQL/README.md

-# GenAI IMDB SQL POC
+# GenAI text to SQL POC

 ## About
 A project where you can ask plain English questions about movies, and the system generates SQL queries dynamically!